 Our last blog covered How to Tell a Story with Video, so I wanted to follow that up with some real-world, useful hints and tips to help tell those stories.
 I’m going to start with how you can best achieve a good video interview by relaxing your subject on camera.
 I’m not talking technical tips, for example a good boom mic may be more relaxing than putting on a radio mic, and I’m not talking about lighting or framing, but the psychology behind getting an engaging interview, which is a real art form and unfortunately not very easy to get out of a manual.

 Some people are natural born interviewees, but most of us are not.
 No, most people do not like the idea of a camera dissecting our every move and syllable… and it’s only natural.
 And it’s quite unpredictable who will perform well in front of camera.
 Even the most outgoing person can abruptly clam up under the glare of a full-frame sensor.
 So I have compiled a list of tips and tricks to try and get each interview to run smoothly.
+Following this advice should help you produce a good interview video production.
 I like to think that I can tell a good story once it gets to the edit, and that has hugely informed what questions I ask in the interview – and being confident with where you stand as an interviewer is at least half the battle.
 The other half being this mini arsenal of techniques, and I’d like to share them with you.

 1. Set up fully before the interviewee enters